Dynamics of powerful radio galaxies: Lobe Expansion Models

-In this approach, expansion in the jet direction is driven by the ram pressure acting on the jet-head region, $p_h(t)$, whilst sideways expansion is driven by shocked shell thermal pressure, $p(t)$.
-The more realistic assumption of an ellipsoid shocked shell adds a factor of $\tfrac{2}{3}$ to the above equation, however, the sidewards ram pressure then becomes a strong function of distance along the jet axis.
+{In} this approach, expansion in the jet direction is driven by the ram pressure acting on the jet-head region, $p_h(t)$, whilst sideways expansion is driven by shocked shell thermal pressure, $p(t)$.
+The more realistic assumption of an ellipsoid shocked shell adds a factor of $\tfrac{2}{3}$ to the above equation; however, the sidewards ram pressure then becomes a strong function of distance along the jet axis.
 The resulting \textit{average} lobe and shocked shell pressures must be calculated numerically (see Section \ref{sec:RAiSE angles}) rather than using the simple relation derived in Section \ref{sec:Jet collimation}.
+The pressure of the shocked shell along the jet axis, $p_s(t) \sim p_h(t)$, is related to the density of the ambient medium, $\rho_x = kR_s^{-\beta}$, using the Rankine--Hugoniot shock jump conditions: